AsimKhan2019/CodeLabs-UWP/Workshop/Module2-MorePersonalComputing/README.md

 1. Locate and review the **NotesUndoButton_Click** method  which clears all strokes, sets **NotesAreInk** and **IsNotesInking** to false, and returns to the text input method for Notes.

     > **Note:** The **EraserClearAll()** method already exists for the image annotation InkToolbar, so we are reusing it for the Notes Ink Toolbar clear method as well.

-    > There is also a style already defined for the image annotation InkToolbar, which makes Red, Green, and Blue ink available.
-The style is defined in **SightDetailPage.xaml**.

 1. Expand the **M2_SetupNotes** snippet inside the **SetupNotesInkAsync** task in the code-behind.
 This method restores Ink that has been saved to the Sight.